Lumi-supercomputer/lumi-userguide/docs/computing/systems/lumid.md

 ## GPUs

-The interactive GPU nodes have 8 NVIDIA Quadro RTX8000 GPUs each with 4,608 GPU cores, 576 Tensor cores, 72 RT cores and 48 GiB GDDR6 Memory.
-The current Nvidia driver version is [FIXME].
+The interactive GPU nodes have 8 NVIDIA A40 GPUs each with 10 752 CUDA cores, 336 Tensor cores, 84 RT cores and 48 GiB GDDR6 Memory.
 The CUDA Toolkit for GPU development is also installed so that it is possible to run and test CUDA code, but the main purpose is visualization of these GPUs are visualizing, not GPU computing.

-* [Nvidia RTX8000 Product Page][rtx-8000-product]
+* [Nvidia A40 Product Page][a40-product]
-* [Nvidia RTX8000 Data Sheet][rtx-8000-specs]
+* [Nvidia A40 Data Sheet][a40-specs]

 ## Storage